-Aidan Fahy Matheson 70 Sir John Rogerson's Quay Dublin 2
+Aidan Fahy Matheson

+70 Sir John Rogerson's Quay Dublin 2 Ireland

-Tel: +353 1 232 2390 Email: Aidan.Fahy@matheson.com URL: www.matheson.com
+Tel +353 1 232 2000 Email: aidan.fahy@matheson.com URL: www.matheson.com

-Aidan Fahy is a partner in the firm's Tax Department and advises on all aspects of corporate taxation including the structuring of domestic and international reorganisations, mergers and acquisitions, and the tax consequences of doing business in and from Ireland.
+Aidan Fahy is a partner in the firm's Tax Department and advises on all aspects of corporate taxation including the structuring of domestic and international reorganisations, M&A, and the tax consequences of doing business in and from Ireland.
 Aidan has a particular focus on the tax elements of private equity transactions.
-He also advises on cross-border financial planning, property transactions, employment-related taxes, and insolvency-related issues.
-Aidan also advises on personal taxation and represents high-net-worth individuals and owner-managed businesses.
+He also advises on crossborder financial planning, property transactions, employment-related taxes, and insolvency-related issues.
+Aidan also advises on personal taxation and represents high-net-worth individuals and ownermanaged businesses.